xswitch/battleship/readme.md

 TODO

 # Code the game loop
+> PRE GAME
+>> Player 1 places ships first
+>>> When all ships are placed change currentPlayer to player 2
+>>>> When all player2's ships are placed change currentPlayer to player1 and state to playing

 > Player 1 starts
 >> Click cell on player 2 board
 >>> Check if hit/miss/used